weinsteinlab/mega_CV_maker/README.md

 12) Go to https://jupyter.olcf.ornl.gov/

-13) Sign in. navigate to working directory. open Multi_post_analysis.ipynb to analyze output
+13) Sign in. navigate to working directory. open Multi_post_analysis.ipynb and/or ranking.ipynb to analyze output